 As KPU continues to take measures to ensure the health and safety of our students and staff during COVID-19, all Spring 2021 Science & Horticulture lectures will be delivered online.
 A limited number of blended courses will be offered.
 For more information regarding blended courses in the Faculty of Science and Horticulture, including a full list, please visit FSH Spring 2021 Course Information.
 For more information, contact KPU's Future Students Office at firstname.lastname@example.org.

 Mathematics is a diverse discipline that reveals hidden patterns and allows us to deepen our understanding of the world around us.
 The discipline of mathematics is constantly evolving, creating exciting new theories, addressing challenging problems, and finding solutions to problems in engineering, business, the sciences, and the social sciences.
 Mathematics deals with data, measurement, observation, inference, deduction, and proof.

-The Kwantlen Mathematics Department offers courses from high school grade 12 level through to fourth year university level, while Qualifying Studies offers preparatory math courses.
+The Kwantlen Mathematics Department offers courses from high school grade 10 level to fourth year university level.

-Check out our new B.Sc. in Applications of Mathematics launching Fall 2014!
+Check out our new B.Sc. in Applications of Mathematics!
 It includes concentrations in Biomathematics, Computational Mathematics and Mathematics Education.
 We also offer a B.A.
 Minor in Mathematics and an Associate of Science in Mathematics.

 Courses to note

 Are you interested in mathematics, but don't want to take a standard algebra or calculus course?
 Try Mathematical Explorations, MATH 1116

 With 35-student classes, you can expect greater attention from your instructor.
 Kwantlen also has a Learning Centre, where you can seek help from peer tutors and faculty members, and a Mathematics Assistance Centre specifically for students in MATH 1102, Precalculus Algebra and MATH 1112, Precalculus.